gmc-norr/scout-annotation/README.md

 uv tool install --python 3.10 .
 ```

+> [!NOTE]
+> Due to a [current limitation in uv](https://github.com/astral-sh/uv/issues/11624), the Python version restriction in `pyproject.toml` isn't fully respected.
+> Therefore the version must be passed in when installing using `uv tool install`.

 It can also be installed using pip.
 Just activate the environment you want to use and run:

 ```bash